 By taking the time to write a well-rounded art description, you’ll be more likely to sell your work and build a strong rapport with potential clients.

 Another tip that Instagram influencers art taking advantage of is to host an Instagram giveaway.
 Instagram giveaways do very well on Instagram and can increase the engagement of your posts.
 Everyone likes free products.
 Create a strong call-to-action for the giveaway and watch your following grow.

 As you can see, many different types of captions will increase your engagement on Instagram.

-These Instagram tips will help you write the perfect Instagram caption that will maximize your posts’ click-through rate.
+These Instagram tips will help you write the perfect Instagram caption to maximize your posts’ click-through rate.

 Don’t just post a picture and expect great Instagram engagement.
 You will have to work hard to encourage engagement, but the time invested will be worth the efforts with increased art sales.

-The Instagram algorithm is designed to prioritize the best posts and pushing them towards the top of the Instagram feeds.
-Do your homework to write better Instagram captions that will be at the top of your follower’s newsfeed.
+The Instagram algorithm is designed to prioritize the best posts and push them toward the top of the Instagram feeds.
+Do your homework to write better Instagram captions at the top of your follower’s newsfeed.